Connect with us

 Fight The Stigma

-Gain perspective.
 Hearing your diagnosis for the first time is like getting punched in the gut.
-The doc told me, “I can see this has upset you.
+The doctor told me, “I can see this has upset you.
 Is it because you have been diagnosed with a mental illness?”
-Absolutely it was!
-Then, very seriously, the doc says, “You are more than your diagnosis and your defining traits have nothing to do with that.
-Traits such as your compassion, personality, skills and talents are what make you, you.”
+It was!
+Then, very seriously, the doctor says, “You are more than your diagnosis and your defining traits have nothing to do with that.
+Traits such as your compassion, personality, skills, and talents are what make you, you.”
 That took a moment to sink in.

-Share your story.
 Use your mental health journey to inspire others and encourage them to get help.
 Show others that even though there are terrible stereotypes about mental illness, they are not true.
-You have struggled and overcome mental illness, or may be struggling to overcome, and that is ok.
+You have struggled and overcome mental illness, or maybe struggling to overcome it, and that is ok.
 Use social media and other platforms to send positive messages about mental health.
 The more you talk about it, the less alone you’ll feel.
 Sharing with others can be cathartic and empowering for both you and the person reading on the other end.
-We all struggle, and it helps to know that there are people who will listen without judgment and give an encouraging word every now and then.
+We all struggle, and it helps to know that there are people who will listen without judgment and give an encouraging word now and then.

 References